daveT83/DirectoryCleaner/README.md

 # DirectoryCleaner
-Automatically cleanup files from a directory.
+A simple dll to automatically cleanup a directory and/or it's subdirectories/